Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: BACKGROUND

 where $\mathcal{B}$ indicates the set of frequency bands.
 The term in the denominator normalizes the loss with respect to the target EDC energy, stabilizing its dynamic range and making it more suitable for use in composite loss functions.
 This normalization rescales the gradient magnitude without altering its direction.

-Delay network architectures inherently introduce coloration artifacts due to recirculating delays.
-To address these artifacts, the authors in \cite{dal2023differentiable, santo2024optimizing} proposed two loss functions designed to iteratively minimize coloration while simultaneously increasing temporal density for a given set of delay lengths.
-The latter, referred to as sparsity loss $\mathcal{L}_U$, encourages a fast build-up of temporal reflection, resulting in a perceptually smooth reverberation tail~\cite{dal2024rir2fdn}:
+Coloration and sparsity artifacts in delay networks can degrade their perceptual quality even when attenuation filters are perfectly matched to the target RIR.
+To address these artifacts, the authors in \cite{dal2023differentiable, santo2024optimizing} proposed two loss functions that iteratively minimize coloration while increasing temporal density for a given set of delay lengths.
+The latter, referred to as sparsity loss $\mathcal{L}_U$, encourages a fast buildup of temporal reflection, resulting in a perceptually smooth reverberation tail~\cite{dal2024rir2fdn}.
+In Sec.~\ref{subsec:grad_optim} $\mathcal{L}_U$ is included in combination with the aforementioned loss functions, using the following definition:

 where $U_{i,j}$ is the entry of matrix $\boldsymbol{U}$ in the $i$-th row and $j$-th column.